corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 #### Constructor instantiation

-Corda’s AMQP serialization framework primarily instantiates objects is via a specified constructor.
+Corda’s AMQP serialization framework primarily instantiates objects via a specified constructor.
 First, the constructor determines which properties of an object to serialize.
 Then, on deserialization, it instantiates the object with the serialized values.

 For immutable state objects to be deserializable, serializable objects must have:

 * A Java Bean getter for each of the properties in the constructor, with a name of the form `getX`.
 For example, for a constructor parameter `foo`, there must be a getter called `getFoo()`.
 If `foo` is a boolean, the getter may optionally be called `isFoo()`.
 This is why the class must be compiled with parameter names turned on.
 * A constructor that takes all the properties you wish to record in the serialized form.
 This is required for the serialization framework to reconstruct an instance of your class.
 * If more than one constructor is provided, the serialization framework needs to know which one to use.
 The `@ConstructorForDeserialization`
 You can use annotation to indicate which one.
 For example, if you use a Kotlin class without the `@ConstructorForDeserialization` annotation, the
 *primary constructor* will be selected.